Energy-Efficient Chip Design: Overview and Basics for Industrial Systems

 Laws, Policies, and Regulatory Influence

-Energy-efficient chip design is influenced by various national and international policies, especially in countries focusing on industrial modernization and sustainability.
+Energy-efficient chip design is shaped by national and international policies, especially in countries emphasizing industrial modernization and sustainability.

 Key Policy Areas

-• Energy Efficiency Standards: Governments set guidelines for industrial equipment to limit energy consumption.
+• Energy Efficiency Standards: Limit industrial energy consumption.

-• Environmental Regulations: Policies encourage reduced emissions and efficient energy use in manufacturing.
+• Environmental Regulations: Encourage emissions reduction and efficient energy use.

-• Electronics Compliance Standards: Regulations ensure safe and efficient semiconductor usage.
+• Electronics Compliance Standards: Ensure safe and efficient semiconductor use.

-• Digital and Industrial Missions: National programs promote smart manufacturing and efficient technologies.
+• Digital and Industrial Missions: Promote smart manufacturing and energy-efficient technologies.

 India-Specific Context

-• Energy Conservation Act: Encourages industries to adopt efficient technologies and reduce energy consumption.
+• Energy Conservation Act: Encourages adoption of efficient technologies.

-• National Policy on Electronics: Supports semiconductor innovation and efficient chip development.
+• National Policy on Electronics: Supports semiconductor innovation.

-• Make in India Initiative: Promotes local manufacturing of advanced and energy-efficient electronics.
+• Make in India Initiative: Promotes local manufacturing of advanced chips.

-• PLI Scheme for Semiconductors: Encourages production and research in efficient chip technologies.
+• PLI Scheme for Semiconductors: Incentivizes research and production of efficient chip technologies.

 Tools and Resources for Energy-Efficient Chip Design